BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 However, this method is not totally anonymous as the sender can see when the receiver spends the funds.
 To solve this issue, the shielded output consists of two parts: the $$C_s$$ and $$C_{MW}$$.
 During the initial setup, the receiver generates and sends an arbitrary number of different $$C_s$$ elements (with their Schnorr's signatures).
 The sender then uses these elements in the shielded output without knowledge of the serial number.

 Our scheme enables the receiver to scan the blockchain to detect all its shielded outputs without needing an auxiliary channel.
 For $$C_s$$ all the owner info is embedded within the Schnorr's signature (which has a degree of freedom).
-For the $$C_{MW}$$, the owner info is embedded in the Schnorr's signature, while the requires info recovery from the bulletproof.&#x20;
+For the $$C_{MW}$$, the owner info is embedded in the Schnorr's signature, while the requires info recovery from the bulletproof.

 Ultimately, the following information is recovered: